 All support files will reside in the same directory (without subdirectories), and reference files shall be attached without device or directory specifications.
 Files shall be compressed to remove deleted elements and unused resource files.
 All files (graphic and ASCII) necessary for accurate plan presentation shall be included.
 The state reserves the right to request and receive any notes, raw or scratch information, and supporting files and documents for each or any field or office phase of the work.

 The State reserves the right to inspect the submittal at any time during or after each or any field or office phase of the work and to check each or any operation in the field or the office.
 Any submitted file that does not conform to the NJDOT CADD Standards will be returned for correction, without additional compensation or schedule allowance.
 All CADD design files provided to the Department shall be compatible with the latest version of CADD software in use by the Department.
-Automated translations from a different graphics format are often incomplete, and do not result in fully compatible graphics files.
+Automated translations from a different graphics format are often incomplete and do not result in fully compatible graphics files.
 The consultant is responsible for verifying that the required information has been translated correctly and completely for the intended purpose.

 II.
-File Format Requirements
+File Format Requirements:

 All electronic files submitted shall be provided in compatible file format(s) as used within NJDOT's CADD system.
 This includes any survey and geometry data files that serve as input to the current engineering application.
 Information formerly held in ".ALG" files and ".DTM" files should be incorporated in their respective ".DGN" file(s) and be submitted as individual files in ".XML" and ".DTM" formats respectively.
 The responsibility for correcting any file incompatibility issue rests with the file provider.